WING: Early history

-"High Flying" WING in the 50s, 60s and 70s
+"High Flying" WING

 It was in the 1940s during the Big Band era and later with the advent of R&B-combined rock n' roll in the 1950s when WING became Dayton's original hit music station.
 Charlie Reeder, inducted into the Dayton Broadcasters Hall of Fame in 2007 was one of its first morning personalities during this era with his program "Sunny Side Up".
 Local DJ legend Gene "By Golly" Barry came on board with the evening program "Swingin' With Wing" and became a staple there from that point up through the 1960s when WING (then, owned by Dayton-based Air Trails Broadcasting, later Great Trails Broadcasting) became Dayton's first official Top 40 station.
 It was also the chain's flagship station.
-Its sister stations included WIZE in Springfield and the legendary WCOL (AM) (now Fox Sports Network station WYTS) in Columbus which all had the same format at that time as well.
-During this time a downtown studio with a showcase window was opened in 1960 at 128 West First Street in the Talbott Tower building...which became the affectionately nicknamed "WING Island."
+Its sister stations included WIZE in Springfield and WCOL in Columbus which all had the same format at that time as well.
+During this time a downtown studio with a showcase window was opened in 1960 at 128 West First Street in the Talbott Tower building, which became the affectionately nicknamed "WING Island".